jjovcheva/dark-energy-with-bao/README.md

 The models for the power spectrum are surprisingly tricky to implement without `nbodykit`.
-I have created a tiny, very basic package that draws most of its calculations from `nbodykit` but implements the cosmology directly from `Class` as opposed to the `classylss` package (which is also incompatible with my laptop).
+I have created a tiny, very basic package that draws most of its calculations from `nbodykit` but implements the cosmology directly from `Class` as opposed to the `Cosmology` class with the `classylss` package (which is also incompatible with my laptop).
 This has led to a normalisation issue which appears to be the main bottleneck for the analysis at this stage.
 It should be straightforward, if time-consuming, to cross-check that `Class` is being used in the `LinearPower` and transfer function classes analogously to the `Cosmology` class implemented by `nbodykit`.

 ## Acknowledgments
 -----------------------------------------------------------------------